-\item Although we consider only $\sfrak=0,1,2$ cases in this work, the proof in this work suggests that the Price's law shall also hold true for the spin $s=\pm \sfrak$ components of the spin-$\sfrak$ field for arbitrary $\sfrak\in \mathbb{N}$.
+\begin{remark}[Discussions on other spin fields] Although we consider only $\sfrak=0,1,2$ cases in this work, the proof in this work suggests that the Price's law shall also hold true for the spin $s=\pm \sfrak$ components of the spin-$\sfrak$ field for arbitrary $\sfrak\in \mathbb{N}$.
 Additionally, the method developed in this work can be applied together with the results in \cite{MaZhang20sharp} to obtain the Price's law, or the global asymptotic profiles, for the massless Dirac field, which is also called as the massless spin-$\frac{1}{2}$ field.
-Further, as pointed out in \cite{MaZhang20sharp}, Barach--Ori's claim about faster decay for the positive integer-spin component on the future event horizon can not be extended to the Dirac field. \end{itemize} \end{remark}
+Further, as pointed out in \cite{MaZhang20sharp}, Barack--Ori's claim about faster decay for the positive integer-spin component on the future event horizon can not be extended to the Dirac field. \end{remark}